 The thrill created by being told ‘You’re so clever’ gives way to an increase in anxiety and a drop in self-esteem, motivation, and performance So, don’t just dish out praise for short-term highs be wise and encourage your child to further improve on their skills in an unobtrusive manner.

 Parenting For Self-Esteem

-Self-esteem is that one vital element that affects a person’s success and well-being in life.
+Self-esteem is one vital element that affects a person’s success and well-being in life.
 It’s simple if we don’t feel good about ourselves and who we are, we will not feel good about the world we live in.
 It will affect our relationships and confidence.
 It is that one factor that separates the winners from the losers.